Python-SIP/sip/doc/command_line_tools.rst

     The version number of the ABI implemented by the :mod:`sip` module is ``MAJOR.MINOR``.
 If only the major version number is specified then the latest minor version with that major version is used.
-By the default the very latest version is used.
+By default the very latest version is used.

 .. option:: --project NAME